 - To be an authoritative voice on Irish childhood heritage, culture and history; past to present

 - To showcase research on the themes of childhood by our team of historians

 - To showcase research on Children’s Rights in an Irish and international context by our dedicated Rights team

 We are a completely voluntary project.
+All of our team and sub-teams work in a completely voluntary capacity and do not receive expenses.
 Please feel free to contact us if you would like to help in any way, or if you have any questions for us in regard to the museum.